mfazza/anagramma/README.md

 Another point of trade-off is the data store itself.
 Consuming words, converting them to a sequence of characters, and inserting them into the database is extremely slow in comparisson to using the memory.
 In a production environment where all the words would already be in the store, inserting fast wouldn't be as important.
 The database also adds another layer of complexity.
 That is a good and a bad thing.
 This layer of complexity offers flexibility and a lot of room to expand the project, the data store limits the project in that sense -although it's much simpler to deal with.
 The database also requires a provider, and another network point that needs to be considered.

+## Testing

+A testing framework (anagram_client.rb) and a test suite(anagram_test.rb) were provided.
+I've spoken about it before, but because Ruby runs synchronously and Node runs asynchronously, the tests are very inconsistent.
+Running the test multiple times with no changes to the test nor the application yields different results a lot of the time.
+What I did to mitigate that issue was making the Ruby test to wait a few seconds after a request in an attempt to let it complete properly.
+That added a bit of consistency, but not enough to do away with all problems.

+Consider the following scenario that shows up in the tests:
+- Ruby test sends a POST request to post 3 words to the corpus
+- Node app receives the request and starts working on it
+- Ruby test sends a request to GET the 3 words in the corpus
+- Node app is still working on the post request, not all words have been posted yet, but Node does receive the second request and completes it before the post request
+- Ruby receives the response for the GET request.
+At the time the request was made, only two words were in the corpus.
+The GET request returned 2 words, instead of 3.

+Yes.
+Most of the time, waiting a little bit between requests will do away with this problem, but for tests with multiple requests, it's hard to achieve some control.
+That being said, I had all my tests pass a lot of the time.
+So for the purposes of testing, whenever the race conditions are overcome, the application is compliant with all tests.
+The application is "correct" and passes all tests.

+PS: I found what I consider to be an error in the tests, and here, I felt free to modify it.
+At work, I'd connect with the person who wrote the test first and check with them before suggesting the correction.

 ## Project Tools

 * VSCode